March Flood Survivor Resources

 While Public Works is finalizing a comprehensive plan and schedule for debris collection, residents can go ahead and place items at the curb and contact hubNashville to notify Public Works by searching for “Storm Relief” and selecting “Remove Storm Debris”.

-We will send out additional information regarding a start date for flood debris curbside collection as it becomes available.
 All debris and flood-damaged items should be placed at the curb/street side for collection.
 Davidson County residents SHOULD NOT bring these items to Metro Convenience Centers for disposal.

 Disasters can bring about significant stress.
 Each positive action you take can help you feel better and more in control.